jay8299/mycrm/README.md

-# mycrm
+# VJCRM
-Basic Customer Resource Management in Django
+VJCRM is a Customer Resource Management in Django